gatscape/gatscape.github.io/_posts/2024-08-21-can-do-life-heuristic.markdown

 There is no solid evidence these treatments won't harm you long term.
 Perhaps the study measures lifted weight, but not hundreds of other variables like estrogen levels (I am being hypothetical here) leading to long term health impacts.
 In light of life long studies with large sample sizes you are taking silent risks; especially when the gains are small (looking slightly bigger for your upcoming trip to Uzbekistan).

+This kind of advice does not meet the "would this make sense for the rest of my life" test.

 If something is going to kill you, do everything you can, but if you’re just trying to fill up the arm sleeves (commendable aesthetic goal), creatine probably is not worth the risks.

 Use X programming language?
 Why?
 Write tests?
 This stuff is not important in most cases; unfortunately many (all?) cultures penalise participants for not slavishly following convention/status markers (say “phemenonlogical” and not simply “pattern” in research communities).
 Your customers don’t care if your code is “bad”.
 The Monty Python cast have a nice anecdote here: Basically John Cleese asked the video editor why he cut the funniest clip out.
 The editor said because someone left an object in the scene that should not have been there.
 The editor was trying to impress other film editors, not make a funny movie, which is the actual goal.